Tel: +44 (0) 1235 56 7480

 Last Wednesday of March and September.

 Yes, but we prefer you to submit a separate BAG dedicated to use of eBIC as it makes the peer review procedure a lot easier.
+Note: samples for eBIC sessions need to be sent to eBIC separately from any MX samples.

 There is no minimum requirement for the number of researchers within a Block Allocation Group (BAG).
 Applications will be assessed on the number and quality of the scientific projects contained within the proposal.
-The smallest BAG we currently have contains three independent groups dedicated to cryoEM.
+The smallest BAG we currently have contains three independent groups dedicated to cryo-EM.

 No, the four Krios are not equivalent:

-Krios I, II and IV are equipped with Gatan BioQuantum K3 imaging filter and detector.
+Krios I, II and IV are equipped with Gatan BioQuantum K3 imaging filter and detector

-Krios III is equipped with Thermo Fisher Scientific Selectris X imaging filter and Falcon 4i detector.
+Krios III is equipped with Thermo Fisher Scientific Selectris X imaging filter and Falcon 4i detector

-Please see instruments page for current set up of individual microscopes or contact your Local Contact for information.
+Please see instruments page for current set up of individual microscopes or contact your local contact for information.

 Krios III.